 There is often a confusion of terminology, like, is a bundle a component?
 We are guilty of not always using the terminology consistent.
 However, in the past few years it has become very clear that the OSGi declarative services provides a programming model that should have been incorporated in the OSGi framework from the beginning.
 DS allows you to make any object active with a simple annotation.
 This object can automatically be registered as a service.
 If there are dependencies on other services then you can easily specify those dependencies with an annotation on a set method.

 In DS, the implementation class is called the component and in this document we follow this lead.
 Therefore, in general a bundle consists of a number of components.

 The bndlib workspace is an encapsulation of a set of cohesive projects, where a project exports zero or more bundles via repositories.
 A repository provides access to set of bundles exported by some means, likely from other workspaces.
-A repository can be on the local file system or a remote system like JPM or Maven central.
+A repository can be on the local file system or a remote system like Maven central.

 Projects can depend on other projects in the workspace or import bundles from the repositories.
 This is depicted in the following figure.

 A workspace is a single directory, just like a git workspace it encompasses all its sub directories.
 Though the name of the workspace directory is free to choose, it is highly recommended to use a naming strategy.
 In practice you will create many different workspaces and having a naming strategy will significantly simplify the handling of these workspaces.

 On the same root level in the workspace as the